TIMLG-Protocol/timlg-protocol/docs/protocol/overview.md

 - **Pulse is one-shot**: a round’s pulse can only be set once.
 - **Timing gates are enforced** by slots.
 - **Settlement gates claiming**: claim happens only after token settlement.
-- **Treasury routing is deterministic**:
-  - LOSE → burned during settlement
-  - NO-REVEAL → routed to token treasury
-  - WIN → refundable stake + minted reward (on claim)

----

-## Notes on optional / advanced flows

-### Relayer / batching (optional)
-Relayer-based flows (batching / sponsored fees) may be supported, but they typically require:

-- a clear “who pays rent?” model (ticket account creation still costs SOL rent)
-- a clear “where do staked tokens come from?” model (often escrow-based)
-- strict message-format versioning for signed payloads

-If/when enabled, relayer mode will be documented as a **versioned protocol surface**.

-### SOL vault / sweep (optional)
-`sweep_unclaimed` is **SOL-only** and assumes a SOL-holding vault exists for a given round.

-- In some deployments, that vault is explicitly created/funded as part of setup (e.g., a `fund_vault` step).
-- If sweep is not used, the SOL vault can be considered optional.

 ---